openstack/swift/doc/source/overview_container_sharding.rst

 ~~~~~~~~~~~~~~~~~~~~
 This method:

-- Creates the pivot database
+- Creates the shard database
 - Moves the current state of the read-only database's metadata over:

 .. code-block:: python

   sub_broker.update_metadata(self.metadata)

-- Move any defined pivot_ranges across, this can happen when not the scanner
+- Move any defined shard_ranges across, this can happen when not the scanner
-  node and pivot ranges come across via replication.
+  node and shard ranges come across via replication.
 - Sync the replication sync points, so replication can continue.
 - And to make the replication life easier set the rowid of object table in the
-  pivot database to match that of where the read-only database was up to, so it
+  shard database to match that of where the read-only database was up to, so it
   can continue where it left off.
 This makes continuing to replicate over the
   boundary of old and new databases much simpler.